fullstack-development/developers-roadmap/shared/middle/sicp.md

     * How can we can accelerate the accelerated sequence?
     * How can we merge infinite sequences?
 Why simple appending doesn't fit here?
     * How does delayed evaluation help to create circular dependencies?
     * What should be changed in the language, so it becomes normal-order evaluated?
-What are pros and cons of this approach?
+What are the pros and cons of this approach?
     * Why don't mutability and delayed evaluation mix well in programming languages?
     * How can we refactor stateful procedure to make it stateless with the streams?
     * Why simple merging of two streams is not a solution for merging bank accounts?